bcfurtado/bcfurtado.github.io/_posts/2019-03-17-five-python-3-features-that-you-can-start-to-use-right-now.md

 'Hi!
 My name is John Doe.'
 ```

 But Python 3 made it even better.
-Now we can archive the samething
+Now we can achieve the same thing
 using `f-strings`:

 ```python